800 University WaySpartanburg, SC 293031-864-503-5000

 The Makings of a Metropolitan University

-In 1994, the University moved to the graduate level, now offering master’s degree programs in elementary education, early childhood education, and special education: visual impairment.
+In 1994, the University moved to the graduate level, offering master’s degree programs in elementary education, early childhood education, special education: visual impairment, Informatics and Nursing.

 Developing a Significant Presence in Greenville